 - Avoid drinking alcohol while you are taking gabapentin.
 This can make dizziness and drowsiness worse.

-Tell your doctor if these side effects are troublesome – you may need a lower dose.
+Tell your doctor if these side effects are causing difficulties.
+You may need a lower dose.

 Risk of dependence

-- To avoid gabapentin dependence, do not take it in higher doses, more frequent doses or for longer than you were prescribed by a doctor.
+To avoid gabapentin dependence, do not take higher doses, more frequent doses or for longer than you were prescribed by a doctor.
 Let your doctor know if you have any history of drug abuse or start to feel any sense of high or desire for your next dose or if you start taking any new medicines for pain relief.

 Other side effects